This post may contain affiliate sales links. Please read my disclosure policy.

 So, about these butter horns….my first few attempts weren’t so successful, meaning they were good but just didn’t quite taste like hers.
 So, after some trial and error, I got it down!
 All that hard work (and extra 3 pounds I gained) was well worth it and you are going to be thanking me later.
 I promise.
 These are melt in your mouth little pieces of heaven and the whole batch makes 48 cookies!
 It does take a few steps to make these, but SO worth it.
 And don’t be scared–the steps are easy!
 Butter Horns are filled with cinnamon, sugar and ground walnuts and are tender, moist, tasty little gems that will find a place in your heart (and quite possibly on your behind).
 I absolutely LOVE these, partly because they’re good and partly because they will forever be linked to home and my grandparents, whom I absolutely love to death.
 A little bit of a sentimental post, but this recipe is sure to please!

-In large bowl, combine flour, salt, and butter until coarse crumbs form.
-Stir in sour cream and egg yolk until dough comes together–you may want to use your hands.
+- In large bowl, combine flour, salt, and butter until coarse crumbs form.
+Stir in sour cream and egg yolk until dough comes together--you may want to use your hands.
 Form into a fat disc shape, wrap in waxed paper and refrigerate 2-3 hours.

 - In food processor, combine sugar, cinnamon and walnuts.
 Pulse the mixture until the nuts have practically become almost as small as the sugar granules.
-Something similar to this:

 - I decided to give some away and pack them in these cute little glassine bags!
 Adorable!